mnemnion/loon/notes/clu/arguments.md

 In LuaJIT dispatching on primitive types is effectively free.
 Dynamic languages being what they are, type annotation on compound types are a runtime check, basically a built-in unit test for your program.

-All of the defining forms are templates, or macros which expand into templates
+All of the defining forms are templates (`fn`), or macros which expand into templates (`defn`), so we can conditionally compile out type checks for production-ready code.